cesarpinera/dinner-table/README.md

 - Random + Haters First
 - Complete Search

-The best solver was consistently Simmulated Anneling.
+The best solver so far has been Simulated Anneling for problems with over 10 people.
 Random does well in the smallest problem (10 people), but becomes increasingly bad as the number of people increases.
+In any case, two simulataneous threads are run for each problem, one with the simulated anneling implementation and the second one with random sitting, and the best one is chosen.
+Of course, this requires a multi-core CPU in order to stay within the time limits, which I have assumed to be a reasonable assumption to make.

+## Testing

+The scoring function has been tested against the solution provided by Bart, and it correctly scores it to the expected value of 100.

+Complete search correctly returns a 100 solution for the first problem.

 ## Code repository

+The source repository can be found in [Github](https://github.com/cesarpinera/dinner-table).

 ## License